HAKSOAT/haksoat.github.io/_posts/2026-02-11-lessons-from-my-father.md

 As a parting shot, I would narrate a time in my life when he would teach me something beneficial—it was valuable then, remains so now, and will be in the future.

 My handwriting was poor; it still is.
 So some years ago, my father paid extra attention to my writing and would scold me a lot because of it.
 He would then enrol me in handwriting classes every Saturday, probably for one year until those classes stopped running.
-He would say to me: `"it does not matter how intelligent or knowledgeable you are; nobody would read what you are writing if it is illegible."` In essence, it does not matter how good my work is; it is as good as a brick if I am unable to communicate what was done to someone else.
+He would say to me: `"it does not matter how intelligent or knowledgeable you are; nobody would read what you are writing if it is illegible."` In essence, it does not matter how good my work is; it would be dead in the water if I am unable to communicate what was done to someone else.